 HOW THE SAN FRANCISCO MUNICIPAL TRANSPORTATION AGENCY IS PERFORMING

 Muni Forward is the SFMTA’s program of service changes and transit priority street projects to improve safety and reliability, and establish a Rapid Network.
-Gaps declined in 2015 due to service increases starting in Spring 2015 as well as the hiring of more than 700 new operators.
+Gaps increased in 2015 due to service increases starting in Spring 2015 as well as the hiring of more than 700 new operators.
 However, perhaps in part due to the service increases, bunching has slightly increased as more service is being delivered.
 Service increases were implemented again in Spring 2016, and other Muni Forward capital projects, such as the 14-Mission Rapid Project, have been implemented to improve travel speed, reliability, and safety.

 Going forward, ongoing fleet replacement is expected to improve vehicle reliability and contribute to reduced bunching and gaps as less service is disrupted by fewer mechanical failures.
 More Muni Forward service improvements and transit priority projects are proposed for routes across the city, which should also continue to improve performance.